cockroachdb/cockroach-operator/README.md

 # CockroachDB Kubernetes Operator

 The CockroachDB Kubernetes Operator deploys CockroachDB on a Kubernetes cluster.
-You can use the Operator to manage the configuration of a running CockroachDB cluster, including:
+You can use the Operator to manage the configuration of a running CockroachDB cluster, including.

 - Authenticating certificates
 - Configuring resource requests and limits